mvs-98/Spotify-Popularity-Analysis-Tableau-Visualisation-Project/data/README.md

-Download this spotify dataset in csv format
+This is the zipped dataset for spotify features in CSV format.